sajad2025/mpc/README.md

 # Model Predictive Control (MPC) Project

-This repository contains examples and implementations of Model Predictive Control using Acados and CasADi.
+This repository contains examples and implementations of Model Predictive Control using Acados and CasADi, with a focus on path planning for autonomous vehicles.

 ## Project Structure